“We’re going to take this city for God!” the worship leader shouted as he encouraged the prayer warriors at the citywide prayer meeting.

 Think about that a little bit.
 Why do we have to be a part of something glorious so that everyone knows how great we are and how powerful our church is?
 Why can’t we be satisfied with loving our city and rejoicing when a few people respond to God’s call to salvation?
 Why can’t we quietly pray against the principalities and powers of darkness over a city without drawing a lot of attention to ourselves?

 The answer is obvious.
-We love ourselves more than we love Jesus.
+We love ourselves and our own glory more than we love Jesus.
 We would rather be a part of something great than quietly lay down our lives for the sake of others.
 We would rather impose our Christian morals on others than live them out ourselves.
 We would rather be a part of the mainstream than be known as a Jesus freak.
 We’re more concerned with our own pride, our own comfort, our own great name.
 We want to be known as the one who brought revival to the city.

 It’s time that we get back to Biblical Christianity.
 It’s time for Christians to live up to their name and be “little Christs” who are just like their Master.
 It’s time that we lay down our lives for our city rather than trying to take the city or win everyone whether they want to be Christ-followers or not.
 It’s time for the Body of Christ to be known for their love for God and for one another rather than their religious rhetoric or conservative politics.